About Evans Auto Sales

 As 2013 began to come to an end, Tim reviewed the way he had conducted business all year long and made yet more changes to grow the business.
 He noticed several things, a couple of which were that he was losing a large portion of business because of the limitations of his location, and to customers looking to finance on the lot, so he began searching through lots of lenders, before he started partnering with auto lenders with good reviews, who were fair to both Evans Auto Sales, and his customers.

-Today Evans Auto Sales has come a long way from where it first started 6 years ago in a 96 square foot shed that was finished into an office, with no facilities for Tim, nor his customers.
+Today Evans Auto Sales has come a long way from where it first started 7 years ago in a 96 square foot shed that was finished into an office, with no facilities for Tim, nor his customers.
 Today Tim operates out of a 3000 square foot location with a detail, and mechanic shop.
-Tim still works at least 70 hour weeks, and has 1 full-time employee.
+Tim still works at least 70 hour weeks, and has 2 full-time employees.
 Tim is proud of what he has built and still has a long way to go he says.
 So if you are in the market for a dependable used vehicle, regardless of your price range, or your financial situation go see what Tim Evans, over at Evans Auto Sales in York, SC can do for you; or give him a call at 803-500-3843.